Common Interview Questions and Answers

 Interviewers use this kind of question to examine your previous job experience and your attitude toward work, as well as to gauge what you expect from the position with their company.
 The best way to answer is to remain positive and admit that you are seeking change and career advancement without showing any bitterness toward your previous employer or job.

-Example: 'After graduating, I got a job with Lo'Hao International.
+Example: 'After graduating, I got a job with Nusantara International.
 Working with their creative team and learning about digital marketing was very exciting.
 However, after four years of experience, I think I'm ready to handle a managerial position.
-As a smaller company, Lo'Hao had limitations.
+As a smaller company, Nusantara had limitations.
 On the job, I completed a marketing management course, so I believe that I can be an efficient digital marketing manager with your company.'

 7. What are your salary expectations?